Corporate Espionage in the Cloud Era

 Why is this bad?
 Because you have no idea where that data is physically residing, no guarantees that it won’t be viewed by administrators at the server side, and certainly, no assurance of the encryption that your IT policy requires for documents outside the firm.
 Some might say that IT should block the ports for DropBox.
 Really?
 That’s not going to solve the problem, it will just make the attorney’s that are the life blood of your firm angry.
 What’s the next best solution?
 Provide an alternative!

 If you can provide an alternative solution, hosted by you, that can give the same sort of access to your users, then you can help mitigate the risk to the firm in a positive, proactive manner.
 And this solution isn’t rocket science, it is possible today with ownCloud.
 In the case of the legal story above, it would have been simple: that laptop locked in the office would simply not have synced after the attorney was terminated – the files could have been un-shared with the attorney, and gone.
 There would have been no espionage other than what sounds like a bad separation.

 Now that’s simple.

 By Matt Richards

-Matt Richard is a product strategist with more than 18 years of experience in the IT industry.
+Matt is a product strategist with more than 18 years of experience in the IT industry.
 During that time he helped dozens of companies create and execute technology strategies, and commercialize new software products.
 Most recently, he launched Agile Cloud Solutions for CA Technologies, and commercialized SUSE Studio for the SUSE Linux Enterprise business at Novell.
 Matt has degrees in Mechanical Engineering from Dartmouth College and an MBA in New Product and Venture Development from MIT.